Nikorasu-07/ds-scripts-USB-Army-Knife/README.md

 **Tested Operating Systems:**

-* ✅ **Windows:** These scripts have been specifically tested and confirmed to function correctly on Windows operating systems.
+* ✅ **Windows:** These scripts have been specifically tested and confirmed to function correctly on Windows operating systems with an Italian keyboard layout.

 **Untested/Incompatible Operating Systems:**